 • If you use a cream or liquid foundation, apply it now as you normally would.
 The thinner the layer you apply, the longer your foundation will last and the more natural it will look.
 Focus on evening out your skin tone with it very lightly, and don’t worry about any discolorations that show through.

 • Now that your foundation is perfect, go into the areas that aren’t covered enough with a light touch of concealer.
-For adding coverage to larger areas, use a damp beauty blender or even your finger – apply the concealer in a stippling motion.
+For adding coverage to larger areas, use a damp makeup sponge or even your finger – apply the concealer in a stippling motion.
 Use a small brush or a miniature beauty blender for smaller areas like around the nose or below the eyes.

 • To blend your concealer you want to use a very light touch, and concentrate on only blending out the edges.
 You can use a sponge or a finger for that, and use a tapping/ dragging motion.
 If you feel like you over-applied the concealer, you may choose to blend a bit more aggressively, to ensure the thinnest coverage possible.

 • Once your concealer is perfectly blending, you are ready to set your makeup.
 You can use any kind of makeup setting powder.
 Make sure to apply it to the skin in a tapping motion, so as not to wipe off all of your hard work.
 Use a larger brush for most of the face, although a small blending brush will do the trick for more delicate areas, like around the nose and under the eyes.